The basic essence of any good competition in sports is its nature of unpredictability and uncertainty

 The dominance of money power has to come down and regulations like financial fair play have to improve so as to bring more evenness into team formation

-The spending power of the big European clubs gives a great advantage to the Champions League; the unpredictability of the competition becomes higher as the competition progresses.
+EFFICIENT LEAGUE MANAGEMENT The spending power of the big European clubs gives a great advantage to the Champions League; the unpredictability of the competition becomes higher as the competition progresses.
 But here too unpredictability is limited to 3-4 clubs.
 There are many possible ways by which league management can increase unpredictability and uncertainty, which will only strengthen football further.
-One way to do it is, Europe can control its transfer’s outside Europe where every club should be allowed to register a fix number of players from outside the European continent.
+One way to do it is, for Europe can control its transfers outside Europe where every club should be allowed to register a fixed number of players from outside the European continent.

 All disparities in the system have to be minimized else a time will come when certain leagues will hardly attract masses

 Big clubs will always have a higher purchasing power but creating a level playing field is very important.
 Introducing a draft system for players or bringing in caps is not the answer.
-There must be some regulation whereby homegrown players find better opportunities to be part of the first team as it used to happen in the early 80’s and 90’s where clubs were more dependent on their youth systems rather than buying foreign players.
+There must be some regulation whereby homegrown players find better opportunities to be part of the first team as it used to happen in the early ’80s and ’90s when clubs were more dependent on their youth systems rather than buying foreign players.
 There must be some regulation whereby a fixed percentage on each signing (transfer money) of the first team players be invested in youth development by the club.
-This percentage shouldn’t be less than 10 % to provide greater thrust in local player development, which might help clubs in many ways in the future – seeing more home grown players, less expenses on transfers, more local connect and most importantly a competitive national team.
+This percentage shouldn’t be less than 10 % to provide greater thrust in local player development, which might help clubs in many ways in the future – seeing more homegrown players, less expenses on transfers, more local connections, ions, and most importantly a competitive national team.

 The time will come when the broadcasting right revenues will be stagnant and in no way will it increase as it is today.